+A-Z of Benefits

+This document is an A-Z of benefits that are available from Work and Income New Zealand.
+This document has been copied from the Work and Income website so that it is more accessible.

+The original information can be found online at www.workandincome.govt.nz/individuals/a-z-benefits/index.html

 3k to Christchurch

 The $3K to Christchurch initiative is aimed at connecting clients nationwide to jobs in the Christchurch area.

-Up to 1,000 Work and Income clients (or people who have applied and are eligible for a work-tested benefit) may be able to get a one-off incentive payment of $3,000 to relocate to the Christchurch area to take up full-time work.
+If you are a Work and Income clients (or people who have applied and are eligible for a work-tested benefit) you may be able to get a one-off incentive payment of $3,000 to relocate to the Christchurch area to take up full-time work.

 The Christchurch area refers to the areas covered by the Ashburton, Hurunui, Selwyn, and Waimakariri District Councils and the Christchurch City Council.